jenny-4/sales-data-exploration/sales-analysis.md

 We could also use this unit price to get an idea of the cost of producing a certain type of paper.
 Similarly, we can compare this unit price with that of our competitors.

 ## Conclusions
-1. Year-on-year there has been a steady increase in sales with a surge of over 100\% from 2016 to 2017
+1. Year-on-year there has been a steady increase in sales with a surge of over 100\% from 2016 to 2017.
 2. We expect 2017 to have the largest sales.
 3. Our biggest client is *Pacific Life* followed by *Fidelity National Financial.*
-4.
+4. The paper that has sold the most is standard type paper.
 5. The highest unit price is 8.08 USD, which corresponds to *IBM.*